Frederick-S/30-seconds-of-csharp/doc/List.md

 ### AllEqual
 Check if all elements in a list are equal.

-Create a new `HashSet<T>` and check if its size is less than or equal to 1.
+Create a new `HashSet<T>` with the list as argument and check if its size is less than or equal to 1.

 ```cs
 public static bool AllEqual<T>(List<T> list)